tallman5/steamroller/README.md

 Not ready for prime time, this is a work in progress!
 Use at own risk!

 ## TLDR
 The Steamroller extruder is a Voron Clockwork, modified to hold an OMG Extruder.
-In the STL folder, print only the files starting with steamroller.
-The others are of a single "block" made from the original Clockwork.
-The block became the starting point for the Steamroller.

 ![OMG Extruder and Steamroller Parts](/images/20220129_080903.jpg "Steamroller Extruder Parts")